Pressio/pressio4py/docs/pages/demos/demo2.md

 This page describes a demo for a reproductive LSPG ROM applied to a 1D advection-diffusion problem using POD modes as basis.
-By the end, it should be clear how to setup the problem and the various steps involved.<br>
+By the end, it should be clear how to setup the problem and the various steps involved.
-To jump directly at the full demo script, click [here.](https://github.com/Pressio/pressio4py/blob/master/demos/unsteady_default_lspg_advdiff1d_pod/main.py)

-@m_class{m-block m-warning}

-@par Disclaimer
 This demo purposefully focuses on a simple test since the main goal is to demonstrate the steps and the code.
 More complex cases will be added later.
+To jump directly at the full demo script, click [here.](https://github.com/Pressio/pressio4py/blob/master/demos/unsteady_default_lspg_advdiff1d_pod/main.py)

 ## Overview